-While a scorching heat dome like the one BC experienced in 2021 isn’t in the forecast, this week the mercury is expected to climb to summertime levels which means it could go over 30 degrees in some areas.
+While a scorching heat dome like the one BC experienced in 2021 isn’t in the forecast, this week the mercury is expected to finally start to climb to summertime levels.

 With heat in mind, it’s important to remember that people with developmental disabilities can experience difficulties regulating their body heat due to various factors.
 It’s also a reminder that we need to check on friends and loved ones who may struggle in the heat.